-The Snapcraft tool can perform a variety of operations:
+The Snapcraft tool can perform a variety of operations, including:

-- Snap creation operations like build, pack, prime, stage, etc.
+- Snap creation operations like build, stage, prime, pack, etc.

 - Store management operations like login, register, sign-build, etc.